 While sorting out the workshop this week my attention turned to the valve parts tin.
 I couldn’t bring myself to part with this piece of my family’s history with such memories attached, but it did need sorting out.

 I tipped all the parts into a tray (for the last time) and sorted them into small bags.
-Then I put all the bags back into the valve parts tin.
+Then I put all the bags back into the tin.

-The next time I need a dust cap or a rim nut I will be able to go straight to the right bag, but I will still have the pleasure of using my Dad’s old valve parts tin.
+The next time I need a dust cap or a rim nut I will be able to go straight to the right bag.
+I will save myself a lot of time but I will still have the pleasure of using my Dad’s old, and now very tatty, valve parts tin.